Maxim-Mazurok/google-api-typings-generator/gapi.client.sheets/readme.md

       // See and download all your Google Drive files 'https://www.googleapis.com/auth/drive.readonly',

-      // See, edit, create, and delete your spreadsheets in Google Drive 'https://www.googleapis.com/auth/spreadsheets',
+      // See, edit, create, and delete all your Google Sheets spreadsheets 'https://www.googleapis.com/auth/spreadsheets',

-      // View your Google Spreadsheets
+      // See all your Google Sheets spreadsheets 'https://www.googleapis.com/auth/spreadsheets.readonly',
-      'https://www.googleapis.com/auth/spreadsheets.readonly',
     ],
     immediate = true;